 LAMP is an acronym for a solution stack of free, open source software, originally coined from the first letters of Linux (operating system), Apache HTTP Server, MySQL (database software) and Perl/PHP/Python, principal components to build a viable general purpose web server.

-The development philosophy and tool sets are shared and were developed in close conjunction.
+The development philosophy and tool sets are shared and developed in close conjunction.
 The software combination has become popular because it is free of cost, open-source, and therefore easily adaptable, and because of the ubiquity of its components which are bundled with most current Linux distributions.
 When used together, they form a solution stack of technologies that support application servers.

 ActivLab has designed, developed and continues to host quite a number of complex Sites and Applications for the Web using LAMP technologies.
 Here are some recent examples: